 - Bring any medication in its original packaging, put your name on it, and also bring copies of any prescriptions you may need refilled, including for glasses and contact lenses.
-If you'll need to refill any prescriptions while in Israel, ask your doctor to provide you with all necessary information.
-Medication names, dosages and availability may be different in Israel. - Make sure you're current on all of your standard vaccines (hepatitis, meningococcal, etc.) and bring your vaccination card.
+If you'll need to refill any prescriptions while in Israel, ask your doctor to provide you with all the necessary information.
+Medication names, dosages, and availability may be different in Israel. - Make sure you're current on all your standard vaccines (hepatitis, meningococcal, etc.) and bring your vaccination card.
 Bring your COVID-19 vaccination card as well. - Consider buying travel insurance.
 Check to see if your credit card company or homeowner's insurance offers free or discounted insurance.
-Make sure the insurance coverage period covers not only the date you leave Israel but through the date you arrive back home. - Cancel or freeze your driver's insurance before you leave, to save money, if you're not planning to drive in Israel.
+Make sure your insurance is in effect from the date you leave Israel through the date you arrive back home. - Cancel or freeze your driver's insurance before you leave, to save money, if you're not planning to drive in Israel.

-5. Get Device Advice
+4. Get Device Advice

-- Keep your cell phone service provider unlocked so you can switch cell phone plans.
+- Keep your cellphone service provider unlocked so you can switch cellphone plans.
 Check with your provider, as some companies lock their phones for the first year after purchase. - You might want to buy an Israeli phone plan, since you will be in Israel for several months.
 Some Israeli companies offer plans with American phone numbers.
 This helps you, your family, and friends save money on long distance charges. - As another option, your American provider may have a plan you can use overseas.
 If they don't, inform them about your travel plans and ask to keep your current American number available to you when you return.
-You can also set up a free Google Voice number to avoid paying for an American phone number while abroad. - Remember to backup any devices you are taking with you to local/cloud storage. - Bring extra memory cards for your digital camera, if needed. - Don't book a flight with a stopover in a country with increased terror risk. - Always check with your airline for the latest restrictions. - 24 hours before your flight, confirm your flight number, flight time, seat, and kosher meal.
-Make sure to specify mehadrin or glatt if that is your preference.
-(Print out your boarding pass and keep your boarding passes and tickets in case you need to file a claim for missing luggage, missed flights or delays.)
-Be sure to keep all purchase receipts from your flight.
+You can also set up a free Google Voice number to avoid paying for an American phone number while abroad. - Remember to back up any devices you are taking with you to local/cloud storage. - Bring extra memory cards for your digital camera, if needed.

-(Seful Information
+(seful Information